Discover DBCC CheckIdent: Top 5 Usage

 Restoring Identity Values

 The identity column does not immediately reset when rows are removed from a table.
-The identity value can be reset to a particular value using this DBCC command.
+However, this DBCC command can reset the identity value to a particular value.

 For Example: